Skip to main content

 I would like to buy a machined part with intricate features.
 How do I go about that?

 We have machining facilities inhouse that allow us to serve the customers that want machined components.
 We ask you send us your drawing or sketch with grade reference, directionality preference if any, and tolerance specifications.
-All Combat BN grades are easily machined and detailed surfaces, pockets, channels, grooves, holes, threads, etc. can be designed into the finished part.
+All Combat® BN grades are easily machined and detailed surfaces, pockets, channels, grooves, holes, threads, etc. can be designed into the finished part.

-I have a machine shop, but I have never machined Boron Nitride.
-What do I need to know about Boron Nitride machining?
+I have a machine shop, but I have never machined boron nitride.
+What do I need to know about boron nitride machining?

 What is the shelf life of BN machinable ceramics?
 What are the recommended storage guidelines?